masjids-io/limestone/README.md

 ## Regenerating protos

-To regenerate run `buf generate .`.
+To regenerate proto file, run `buf generate .`.
 This MUST be done after each proto change.

 ## Regenerate swagger docs